- Design & Technology Academy

 15% Classwork/Homework (almost daily, graded on completion)

-In fairness to the students who turn assignments in on-time, their work will be graded and posted first.
+Most units/chapters will have 1 or 2 quizzes and a test at the end.
+Grades will be posted in Skyward within one week of the due date (or the date the quiz/test was taken), if not sooner.
+However, some assignments may take longer to grade and I appreciate your patience and understanding.
+In fairness to students who turn assignments in on-time, their work will be graded and posted first.
 Late work, makeup work, retakes, corrections and extra credit will be graded within 3 weeks, before the next progress report or report card deadline.
 Teachers make mistakes; students should keep their work until they have verified that grades are correct in Skyward.
-Please bring any mistakes to my attention so I can fix them ASAP.
+Please bring any mistakes to the teacher’s attention so they can be fixed.A note on handwriting: You will probably be surprised by the amount of reading and writing required in AP Statistics.
+To be successful, you will need to do more writing than you have in any of your previous math classes.
+You will not lose points for spelling, grammar, or punctuation errors, but if I can’t read what you have written, I will not be able to grade your work.

 Assignments and Classwork/Homework: Statistics practice will be given almost every class period and will be due at the beginning of the next class period (unless specifically stated otherwise); assignments submitted after the beginning of class will be “late.”
 Work in the “assignments” category in Skyward will be assessed on accuracy (amount correct) and work in the “classwork/homework” category will be assessed on completion (amount finished); in either case, students are expected to show work and provide explanations/justifications to earn full credit.
 This is a college level class; in addition to class time, students will usually need another 15-45 minutes, outside of class, to complete their work and review key concepts.

-Make-up & Late Work: If you are absent, it is your responsibility to ask for the work you missed.
-You can look in our Google Classroom, but you will probably also need to get a copy of the notes, do the assignments, and take any quiz or test you missed.
+Make-up Work: If you are absent, it is your responsibility to ask for the work you missed.
+You can look in our Google Classroom, but you will probably also need to get a copy of the notes, do the assignments, and take any quizzes or tests that you missed.
 Work that you received before you were absent and was due while you were gone, needs to be turned in on the day you return to school to receive full, on-time credit.
 Any new work that was assigned while you were absent (including tests, quizzes, and assignments), needs to be completed and turned in within one week of your return to school for full, on-time credit (unless you were absent for more than a week).
 After a week, you will receive late credit for assignments and retake credit for quizzes & tests.
-If your absence is unexcused, all of your work, including quizzes and tests, may be immediately assessed as late/retake work.
-Late assignments will receive 80% credit (20% penalty) until the unit test.
-Per district policy, no credit will be given for late work after the unit test.
-Notes/comments in Skyward will indicate if assignments were late.

 Test Corrections: After each test, students are expected to complete test corrections so they can learn from their mistakes, in preparation for the AP Exam in May.
 After students have submitted their corrections, the original test grade will be improved in Skyward, using an AP-scaled score.
 If students do not submit corrections, they will keep their original, raw score.